 Kellie has a positive outlook on her house hunt.
 “I know everything happens for a reason, and there will always be another house,” she says.

 She cautions those looking to refinance student loans before applying for a mortgage. “…there comes a time to balance paying down debt aggressively with living life and raising a family,” she says.
 “I am so grateful to own my own practice, but I never thought that purchasing the practice [and becoming self-employed] would put the brakes on purchasing a home or our family planning timeline.”

 Other than refinancing your student loans to lower the monthly payment, you could try switching payment plans.
-If your federal student loans are on the Standard Repayment Plan, switch to an income-driven repayment plan to lower payments.
+If your federal student loans are on the Standard Repayment Plan, switch to an income-driven repayment plan to lower payments and DTI.
 You can use a calculator to estimate your payments on these plans before applying for the change.